 Information for field participants

-- REMEMBER!
-Not all of you will see seals, but is important to us to know where the seals are and how many.
+KEEP IN MIND that not all of you will see seals but is important to us to know where the seals are and how many.
 So even if you do not see a seal, that´s very important information to us.

-- Please walk carefully and do not make noise since that may scare the seals away before you can count them!
-For same reason, please do not bring a dog
+Please walk carefully and do not make noise since that may scare the seals away before you can count them!
+For the same reason, please do not bring a dog.

 This is a wonderful opportunity to volunteer with the Icelandic Seal Center.
-We are dedicated in developing sustainable wildlife tourism along with research and education on the status of the seal populations of Iceland.
+We are dedicated to developing sustainable wildlife tourism and research and education on the status of the seal populations of Iceland.
 The seal count aims to support further research by gaining knowledge of the number of seals in these areas and continuing to develop sustainable tourism in wildlife viewing.